paf31/stack-safety-for-free/index.markdown

 ~~~

 `$$` is an operator defined in the `purescript-coroutines` library, which supports a handful of combinators for connecting producers,
-consumers and transformers, as well as more powerful, generic coroutine machinery taken from [Blazevic].
+consumers and transformers, as well as more powerful, generic coroutine machinery taken from @Blazevic.
 Running this example will generate
 an infinite stream of the string `"Hello World"` printed to the console, interleaved with the debug message `"Emitting a value..."`.

 In a pure functional language like PureScript, targeting a single-threaded language like Javascript, coroutines built using `FreeT`